-When people think of divorce, many usually envision a nasty battle in court over every last stick of property—even the ugly wedding china no one really wants.
-However, what they may not know is that approximately 90% of divorces are uncontested.
+When people think of divorce, many usually envision a nasty battle in court when dividing property.
+However, what they may not know is that most divorces are uncontested and can also be completed as an online divorce.
 What this means is that the parties involved are able to settle their differences without even going to trial.

 In an uncontested divorce, the spouses reach mutual agreement on relevant issues like alimony, child custody, child support, and asset division.
 The court doesn’t get involved because the two parties manage to settle all their issues without litigation.
 Because of this, uncontested divorces usually save significant time and money compared to contested divorces.